hofstadter-io/studios-docs/content/universe/templates.md

     - repo-url: `https://...` or a local path.
 If local, git-ref is ignored.
     - git-ref: a branch, tag, or commit hash.
     - sub-dir: into the repository, this is how collection repos are handled.

+#### Custom and Private Repositories

+The new command has a longer format enabling the use any git based repository or the local filesystem.
+See the [Studios Universe - Templates](/universe/templates) documentation for more information.

+Private repositories are supported for GitHub using the `GITHUB_TOKEN` environment variable.